rserica/toDoList/README.md

 # toDoList
- A toDoList built in JQuery.
+ A toDoList made using JQuery.
 Part of my studies @ my webDev Bootcamp